khaleelsyed/khaleelsyed.github.io/src/content/blog/02-go-return-types-pointers-vs-values/index.md

 In a pointer receiver, the object is escaped to the heap.

-Generally, it's recommended to use pointer receivers when the receiving type is significant, is not safe to copy, or if you want to modify the receiver.
+Use pointer receivers when the receiving type is significantly large, is not safe to copy, or if you want to modify the receiver - as it's faster than copying it.
 If a method is concurrent, use a pointer receiver - to avoid introducing [race conditions](https://slipbox.khaleel.dev/slipbox/2508130030).

 As mentioned, [mutexes](https://slipbox.khaleel.dev/slipbox/2508172148) are not safe to copy.
 If you have a mutex or another field that is not safe to copy, you must use pointer receivers.
 ## How Escape Analysis changes based on Value or Pointer Receivers